Virginia Department of Forestry wants your acorns

 The Department of Forestry is asking for the seeds of 12 species of tree that may be growing in your own yard.

 Acorns should be sorted by species in a breathable bag and labeled with the tree species and date of collection.
-The acorns should be stored in a cool place and be delivered to the Department of Forestry before Oct.
+The acorns should be stored in a cool place and be delivered to a Department of Forestry office before Oct.
 17.

 The species requested are black oak, black walnut, Chinese chestnut, chestnut oak, Northern red oak, pin oak, sawtooth oak, Southern red oak, swamp chestnut oak, swamp white oak, white oak and willow oak.